mgheorghe/DASH/documentation/general/design/dash-high-level-design.md

 manage the underlay (L3 routing) and hardware platform.
-Both the DASH container and the traditional SONiC application containers sit atop the Switch State services (SWSS) layer, and manipulate the Redis application-layer DBs; these in turn are translated into SAI data plane obects via the normal SONiC orchestration daemons inside SWSS.
+Both the DASH container and the traditional SONiC application containers sit atop the Switch State services (SWSS) layer, and manipulate the Redis application-layer DBs; these in turn are translated into SAI data plane objects via the normal SONiC orchestration daemons inside SWSS.

 The SDN controller controls the overlay built on top of the physical layer